-- All students are required to complete the assigned NEJM Cases for this clerkship. - o Log completion of the case in your Patient Encounter Tracking (PET) in Leo. - O Please log in to https://healer.nejm.org/app/dashboard to complete the case.
+- o All students are required to complete the assigned NEJM Cases for this clerkship. - o Log completion of the case in your Patient Encounter Tracking (PET) in Leo. - O Please log in to https://healer.nejm.org/app/dashboard to complete the case. - o Completion and logging of the NEJM cases must be done by the last Friday of the rotation.